System Design Space

 mongos + config servers + multiple shard replica sets.

-DDL changes the structure of collections and indexes, DML works with documents.
-Below are the execution chains for both types of requests.
+DDL changes collection and index structure; DML works with documents.
+The visualizer below compares the execution chain for both request types.

 How a request flows through MongoDB